 2. Align and define your professional ethics

-I learnt quite quickly that there are professional limits (what you will and will not put up with) that should rest on sturdy ethics and professional attitudes.
+I learnt quite quickly that there are professional limits (what you will and will not accept) these limits are defined by sturdy ethics and professional attitudes.
 Your Ethics are non-negotiable beliefs or values that you hold yourself accountable to.
 It is extremely beneficial to align with your professional ethics – as they become your standards.
 They can guide your choices in the toughest of times and provide comfort in times of doubt.
 This way you can follow your standards rather than fitting someone else’s.
-Check out ways to define your values (the first step to creating your professional ethics) by clicking here).

 3. Do it for you

-Validate and recognise yourself for your wins as much as possible, this is a way to turn inward and become intrinsically motivated.
-It’s great to be critical at times but try not to have higher expectations on yourself than you would on others.
+Keep it one hundred with yourself, validate and recognise yourself for your wins as much as possible such as noting all your projects, strengths and achievements somewhere for future reference.
+This is a way to turn inward and become intrinsically motivated.
+It is great to think critically and constructively about your areas of development but unrealistic expectations can have the opposite effect and actually demotivate you.
 Similarly avoid building a career on proving your worth to others.
-Show up for you, you should be working towards your expectation not trying to fit other people’s expectations or perceptions of you.
+Take on feedback yes!
+But Show up for you, aim for working towards your expectation not just trying to fit other people’s expectations or perceptions of you.

 4. Keep an open mind